intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 This also comes with additional overhead to declare extra intermediate signals any time we face a potential "write after read" issue.

-This also happens to break a lot of the usefulness of the [`Pipeline`](https://intel.github.io/rohd/rohd/Pipeline-class.html) abstraction in ROHD, since the whole point is that you can move around, split, and combine combinational blocks of code and have it automatically repipeline.
+This also happens to break a lot of the usefulness of the [`Pipeline`](https://intel.github.io/rohd/rohd/Pipeline-class.html) abstraction in ROHD, since the whole point is that you can move around, split, and combine combinational blocks of code and have it automatically re-pipeline.
 More on this later.

 ## Static Single-Assignment (SSA) Form